mick26/nG-E2E-Testing-Selenium-Protractor-/README.md

+## Why?

+A step by step guide to aid learning about how to do end-to-end testing on AngularJS applications using Protractor.
+Most of the content is got while going through the Protractor examples on the [Protractor Web Site](http://angular.github.io/protractor).

-## Angular E2E Testing with Protractor
+## Angular End-2-End Testing with Protractor

+End-to-end or System testing involves checking the flow of an application from start to finish ensuring that each element functions correctly.

+For web applications end-2-end testing involves:

+- finding DOM elements
+- interacting with DOM elements
+- checking application state

 ### What is Protractor

 [Protractor](http://angular.github.io/protractor) is an end-to-end testing framework for AngularJS applications.
 Protractor is essentially a wrapper around the [Selenium Web Driver aka Selenium 2](http://docs.seleniumhq.org/projects/webdriver/).
 Selenium 2 enables a browser to be opened automatically and a test run on it without user intervention.

 Protractor allows you to run tests on the browser and compare the actual test results to expected results.
 Protractor is a [NodeJS](http://nodejs.org/) program so Node needs to be installed.
 Protractor uses the [Jasmine test framework](http://jasmine.github.io/) for its testing interface.
-The _describe_ and _it_ syntax in the test files(i.e. _spec_ files) are from Jasmine.
+The _describe_ and _it_ syntax in the test files (i.e. _spec_ files) are from Jasmine.
+<br/><br/>

+#### Locating DOM elements using Protractor.

+The __element()__ function is used for finding HTML elements on a webpage.
+It returns an ElementFinder object.
+The ElementFinder object can be used to interact with the element or get information from it. __element()__ takes one parameter, a Locator, which describes how to find the element.
+The __by__ object creates Locators.

+[Protractor Locators](http://angular.github.io/protractor/#/locators) are used with the element() function to specify specific Angular elements:

+A locator tells Protractor how to find a certain DOM element.
+Some _Locators_ are:

++ by.css('.myclass') //find an element using a css selector
++ by.id('myid')      //find an element with the given id
++ by.model('name')   //find an element that matched an ng-model name
++ by.binding('bindingname') //find an element bound to the given variable
+<br/><br/>

+#### Interacting with DOM elements using Protractor.

+__sendKeys(value)__ allows a _value_ to be sent to a HTML &lt;input&gt; field <br/>
+__click()__ allows a button to be pressed
+<br/><br/>

+#### Checking State with Protractor.

+__getText()__ allows the value of a DOM element to be read
+<br/><br/>

-### Getting Started
+### Getting Started with Protractor

 Install _Protractor_ and _Webdriver-manager_ globally:
 <pre>npm install -g protractor</pre>

 Test installation was ok:
 <pre>protractor --version</pre>

-The webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.
-Use it to download the necessary binaries with

 Check for software updates for _Selenium standalone server_ and _Chromedriver_:
 <pre>webdriver-manager update</pre>